Unity-Technologies/ml-agents/docs/Python-API.md

 You can create your own `SideChannel` in C# and Python and use it to communicate data between the two.

 ##### Unity side
-The side channel will have to implement the `SideChannel` abstract class.
-There are two methods that must be implemented :
+The side channel will have to implement the `SideChannel` abstract class and the following method.

- * `ChannelType()` : Must return an integer identifying the side channel (This number must be the same on C# and Python).
-There can only be one side channel of a certain type during communication.
  * `OnMessageReceived(byte[] data)` : You must implement this method to specify what the side channel will be doing with the data received from Python.
 The data is a `byte[]` argument.

+The side channel must also assign a `ChannelId` property in the constructor.
+The `ChannelId` is an int used to Uniquely identify a side channel.
+This number must be the same on C# and Python.
+There can only be one side channel of a certain id during communication.

 To send a byte array from C# to Python, call the `base.QueueMessageToSend(data)` method inside the side channel.
 The `data` argument must be a `byte[]`.